 In the beginning…

-In earliest times, food was made and consumed locally, so there was no real need for packaging.
+In the earliest times, food was made and consumed locally, so there was no real need for packaging.
 Its purpose then was to simply ensure the safe transport and storage of food supplies.
 We looked to nature for our food containers at this time and fashioned vessels from natural materials, such as bamboo, gourds, tree leaves, and coconut shells.

 Over time, our packaging requirements began to change and we started to look for new methods and ways to store, protect, and transport food and other items.

 Paper is the oldest packaging material which can be re-shaped to suit the product being carried or stored.
-Mulberry tree bark was used in China in the 1st and 2nd centuries B.C to wrap food, and as paper-making techniques improved during the following 1500 years, it was used to transport goods from China to Middle Eastern countries.
+Mulberry tree bark was used in China in the 1st and 2nd centuries B.C. to wrap food, and as paper-making techniques improved during the following 1500 years, it was used to transport goods from China to Middle Eastern countries.

 A Step Change

-The industrial revolution saw the beginnings of consumerism and brought with it greater availability and range of products.
+The Industrial Revolution saw the beginnings of consumerism and brought with it greater availability and range of products.
 As trade flourished, more goods became available to consumers and smart businesses started to consider ways to differentiate their products.
 Packaging was expensive at this time, and its use was limited to luxury supplies.